Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 }
 ```

 Using parallelism, we can distribute the resizing task across many CPUs cores, allowing us to process multiple images simultaneously.
-Lucky for us, Rust's standard library comes packed with [helpful multithreading features](https://doc.rust-lang.org/book/ch16-00-concurrency.html), so we can start easily implement multithreading in a memory-safe way.
-Here's the same function as before, but this time it uses threads to resize the images in parallel:
+Lucky for us, Rust's standard library comes packed with [helpful multithreading features](https://doc.rust-lang.org/book/ch16-00-concurrency.html), so we can start easily implementing multithreading in a memory-safe way:

 ```rust
 fn resize_images_in_parallel() {